datacarpentry/shell-genomics/lesson_shell_fasta.md

 #### *Question b.*

 To answer this question we might want to give a closer look to the heading structure.
-Let's visualize some of them and let's see what they have in common or different.
-Let's use the command [head](https://en.wikipedia.org/wiki/Head_%28Unix%29) that shows only the first ten lines.
+Let's visualize some headings to see what they have in common/different.
+We will use the command [head](https://en.wikipedia.org/wiki/Head_%28Unix%29) that shows only the first ten lines.

 ```